Pizza Romana style

 It’s impressive how many styles of pizza using a word connected to Rome: Teglia Romana; Pala Romana; Pizza Romana; Pinsa Romana… Some of these styles are so different that sometimes people get confused.

 A teglia Romana, for example, is a deep dish; a pizza Romana, on the other hand, is a super-thin layer of dough, thinner than a cracker.

 Pizza Romana style VS Neapolitan

-Pizza Romana is a round pizza with a super thin base.someone in Italy referred to this kind of pie as “pizza bassa” (low pizza) to distinguish it from the “pizza alta” (high pizza – the Neapolitan style).
+Someone in Italy referred to Pizza Romana as “pizza bassa” (low pizza).
+To distinguish it from the “pizza alta” (high pizza – the Neapolitan style).

 Neapolitan cornicione is soft, comfortable to bend, and it is relatively tall.

 Pizza Romana cornicione is super thin, crunchy, and it almost crumbles when folded.